adn770/ppdf/docs/design-dmme.md

         enhanced to return a `type_hint` for each model to aid frontend filtering.
     -   **Search**: `GET /api/search` with `q` and `scope` parameters to perform vector searches across one or all knowledge bases.

+#### 3.2.1.
+Multilingual Prompt Strategy

+To simplify maintenance and improve consistency, the backend employs a hybrid, English-first prompting strategy for all ingestion-related LLM tasks.

+-   **English as Source of Truth**: The core logic, rules, and instructions for all system prompts are written and maintained exclusively in English.
+-   **Dynamic Language Clause**: For prompts that generate user-facing natural language (e.g., `DESCRIBE_IMAGE`), a final instruction is dynamically appended to the prompt, such as `Your response MUST be generated in Spanish`, based on the user's selection.
+-   **Hybrid Prompts with Translated Examples**: For complex data-extraction tasks (e.g., `STAT_BLOCK_PARSER`), the prompt combines the English-language rules with translated few-shot examples (`EXAMPLE INPUT`/`OUTPUT`) in the target language.
+    This provides strong guidance on the expected format and language of the response.
+-   **Internal Prompts**: Prompts that generate data for internal system use (e.g., `ENTITY_EXTRACTOR`, `CLASSIFY_IMAGE`) are kept entirely in English to ensure consistent, predictable output for backend parsing.

 ### 3.3. `dmme-eval` - The Evaluation Utility